UMCollab/ODM/README.md

 * Inside the project, create a service account.
     * Name the account something meaningful.
     * The account does not require any roles.
-    * Select `Furnish a new private key` and the JSON key type.
-    * Enable `G Suite Domain Wide Delegation`
-    * Creating the account will download a JSON file; use this as the `credentials` in your ODM config.
+    * Select `CREATE KEY` and the JSON key type; use the downloaded file as the `credentials` in your ODM config
 * Inside the project, enable the Google Drive API.
     * Open the navigation menu by clicking the three bars icon at the top left.
     * Click `APIs & Services`